nickbrandt/GitLab/doc/development/documentation/styleguide.md

 ### Placeholder text

-Often in examples, a writer will provide a command or configuration that is complete apart from a value specific to the reader.
+Often in examples, a writer will provide a command or configuration that uses values specific to the reader.

 In these cases, use [`<` and `>`](https://en.wikipedia.org/wiki/Usage_message#Pattern) to call out where a reader must replace text with their own value.